 Facing Foreclosure?
 How Bankruptcy Can Help

 The foreclosure process takes time.
 Most creditors do not begin foreclosing until the homeowner is two to three months behind on their mortgage payments.
-This gives the homeowner some time to consider alternatives to foreclosure, such as a loan forbearance, short sale, or deed in lieu of foreclosure.
-Should all of these alternatives fail, bankruptcy may help in several different ways.
+This gives the homeowner some time to consider alternatives to foreclosure, such as loan forbearance, short sale, or deed in lieu of foreclosure.
+Should all of these alternatives fail (or not be ideal), bankruptcy may help in several different ways.
 So would contacting a qualified foreclosure attorney for a consultation.

 For more information, see The Automatic Stay: Stopping Creditors with Bankruptcy and Is Bankruptcy a Good Idea for You?

-Bankruptcy and foreclosure are both words that the average person dreads hearing.
-If you are facing foreclosure, however, bankruptcy can become a tool to help you keep your house.
+One of the most commonly asked questions is "can filing bankruptcy stop a foreclosure?"
+If you are facing foreclosure, bankruptcy can become a tool to help you keep your house.

-If the Lender Files a Motion to Lift the Stay: Unfortunately, the lender can file a motion to lift the stay, which asks permission from the bankruptcy court to continue with the foreclosure sale.
+1. If the lender files a motion to lift the stay: The lender can file a motion to lift the stay, which asks permission from the bankruptcy court to continue with the foreclosure sale.
 If this is granted, you may not receive the extra three to four months of time.
 However, bankruptcy normally still postpones the sale by about two months or more, or even longer if the lender does not act fast in filing the motion to lift the stay.

 How to Use Chapter 13 Bankruptcy to Help You

-What Chapter 13 Means for Bankruptcy and Foreclosure: Chapter 13 bankruptcy allows you to set up a repayment plan to pay off the past due payments, or "arrearage".
-You can propose the length of time for repayment, but keep in mind that you'll need sufficient income to pay BOTH your past due payments AND your current mortgage payments at the same time.
+Chapter 13 bankruptcy allows you to set up a repayment plan to pay off the past-due payments, or "arrearage."
+You can propose the length of time for repayment, but keep in mind that you'll need sufficient income to pay BOTH your past-due payments AND your current mortgage payments at the same time.
 So long as you make all of the required payments for the length of the repayment plan, you will avoid foreclosure and be able to stay in your home.

 How Bankruptcy Will Affect Your Credit